Quick Summary

 Solution B — Ensure proper installation and regular maintenance

-• Use correct pipe type (copper, PEX, CPVC) as specified; match valve to pipe material.
+Use the correct pipe type (copper, PEX, CPVC) as specified; match valve to pipe material.

-• After installation, always test by shutting on/off, check for drips.
+After installation, always test by shutting on/off, and check for drips.
 Inspect periodically — especially in mineral-rich water areas.

 Solution C — Hold quality & longevity over upfront cost